jeffhandley/strickland/README.md

 #### Extensibility
 Custom properties provided to validators flow through onto the ValidationResult.
 All built-in validators provide the following additional properties, each of which can be overridden by supplying the property to the validator.

+* validator
+    * The function used as the validator
 * message
     * The message associated with the validator, describing the rules
 * isIgnored